El-P: Run the Jewels

-Run the Jewels, a collaboration of El-P with Atlanta-based rapper Killer Mike, was formed in 2013.
-The two rappers were introduced to each other by Adult Swim executive Jason DeMarco in 2011.
-The meeting led to several collaborations, including Killer Mike being featured on the song "Tougher Colder Killer" from Cancer 4 Cure while El-P produced the entirety of Killer Mike's sixth album R.A.P.
+Run the Jewels, a duo consisting of El-P and fellow rapper Killer Mike, was formed in 2013.
+The two were introduced to each other by Adult Swim executive Jason DeMarco in 2011.
+The meeting led to several collaborations, including Killer Mike being featured on El-P's song "Tougher Colder Killer" while El-P produced Killer Mike's album R.A.P.
 Music.
 When R.A.P.
-Music and Cancer 4 Cure were released within weeks of each other, a joint tour was planned.
-The success of the tour eventually led to the formation of Run the Jewels.
-The duo released their self-titled debut album on June 26, 2013.
-They released Run the Jewels 2 on October 28, 2014.
-Run the Jewels 3 was released on December 24, 2016, three weeks prior to the previously announced release date of January 13, 2017.
-A fourth album, RTJ4 was released on June 3, 2020.
-All of their albums to date have been released for free.
+Music and Cancer 4 Cure were released within weeks of each other, a joint tour was planned, the success of which led to the formation of Run the Jewels.
+The duo released their self-titled debut album in June 2013.
+They released Run the Jewels 2 in October 2014.
+Run the Jewels 3 was released in December 2016, three weeks early.
+A fourth album, RTJ4, was released in June 2020.
+All albums were released for free.

 Production and featured appearances

-El-P has contributed productions and guest rhymes to albums by Aesop Rock, Evil Nine, DJ Krush, Murs, Cage, Mr. Lif, Prefuse 73, Del tha Funkee Homosapien, Mike Ladd, The High and Mighty, Jedi Mind Tricks, Aceyalone, Atmosphere, Techno Animal, and Das Racist.
+El-P has contributed productions and guest rhymes on albums by Aesop Rock, Evil Nine, DJ Krush, Murs, Cage, Mr. Lif, Prefuse 73, Del tha Funkee Homosapien, Mike Ladd, The High and Mighty, Jedi Mind Tricks, Aceyalone, Atmosphere, Techno Animal, and Das Racist.
 He collaborated with Alec Empire on the first Handsome Boy Modeling School album and with Cage and Chino Moreno on the second.
 He was selected, along with DJ Shadow and Trent Reznor, to work on Rage Against the Machine frontman Zack de la Rocha's solo album (which never materialized).
 He produced The Veils album Total Depravity, with the song Axolotl later appearing in David Lynch's new series of Twin Peaks.
 He has provided remixes for the likes of Beans (of Anti-Pop Consortium), Beck, Blackalicious, Head Automatica, Hot Hot Heat, Dizzee Rascal, Syd Matters, Nine Inch Nails, Push Button Objects, Rob Sonic, TV on the Radio, Lorde, and Yasushilde, among others.
 El-P provided the soundtrack for the graffiti film Bomb the System.

 Film scoring

-El-P was the principal composer for the 2005 film Bomb the System.
-His track "Another Body" was made for Josh Trank's 2015 superhero film Fantastic Four and featured in the film's end credits.
-He called the track "an homage to one of my biggest influences Philip Glass".
-El-P was one of the candidates to score a trailer for 2017's Blade Runner 2049, but his score was "rejected or ignored".
-He later worked again with Trank and created the score for the 2020 biopic Capone.
+El-P was the principal composer for Bomb the System (2005).
+His track "Another Body" was made for Fantastic Four (2015) and featured in the film's end credits.
+He called the track an homage to Philip Glass, whom he named as "one of [his] biggest influences".
+El-P was one of the candidates to score a trailer for Blade Runner 2049 (2017), but his score was "rejected or ignored".
+He created the score for Capone (2020).